MfellnerDev/linux-cheatsheet/wifi-problem-after-kernal-update-fix.md

 ### Solution description

+**!
+Note: This solution taints your Kernel.
+Using a tainted Kernel is not a big problem (as a "normal" Linux user).
+But it is still not the best solution to force load a Kernel module.
+You can read more about tainted Kernels here: [Tainted Kernels | docs.Kernel.org](https://docs.kernel.org/admin-guide/tainted-kernels.html)**

 After all, the solution is simple but not really recommendable.
 I searched my entire system for the old kernel (or usages) with `sudo pacman -Q | grep linux` and `uname -r` but they all showed only the latest kernel version.